kevinponce/keivnponce-blog/content/blog/arduino-3-axis-accelerometer/index.md

 date: "2019-10-26T22:12:00.121Z"
 tags: ["arduino"]
 header: { type: 'icon', bgColor: '#0C9097', icon: 'arduino' }
+description: How to use a axis accelerometer with an Arduino using Adafruit ADXL345.
 ---
 Here is a snippet of code to use ADXL345 a  Axis accelerometer.

 ```